greenyjwk/greenyjwk.github.io/_posts/2022-05-26-Deep Learning.md

 categories: [Deep Learning]
 ---

+### <br>Off-line vs On-line Learning

+#### <br>on-line training

+<br>Once the modes is trained, then model is not updated as long as it is not fully retrained with datasets.

+#### <br>off-line training

+<br>model is being trained depending on the training datasets.

+### <br>Contrastive Learning

+In order to mitigate the lack of datasets issues, unlabeled different images are used for model to have capability to distinguish the images.

+### <br>The correct number of epoch

+There is no certain specific number of epochs.
+The more important is validation and training error.
+If the two metrics keep dropping as training goes on, the training should be continued.
+So the number of epochs should be decided depending on the training and validation error tendency.

 ### Cross Entropy

 From deep learning, cross entropy loss is used to have difference between probability distribution between predicted outcomes and real labels.